juandy7/PieceFood/README.md

 - [ ] As a user, I want to search for recipes by name.
 - [ ] As a user, I want to filter recipes based on available ingredients.
-- [ ] As a user, I want to sort recipes by popularity, preparation time, and other criteria.
+- [ ] As a user, I want to sort recipes by rating, so I can quickly access top-rated recipes.

 ### Community: